sahiliamsso/docs/source/upgrade/index.md

 # Upgrading Gluu Server CE
+## Overview
 Gluu Server cannot be upgraded with simple `apt-get upgrade`.
-The admin needs to explicitly install the version of the Gluu Server and has to export and import the required data using scripts.
+The admin needs to explicitly install the new version of the Gluu Server and export and import the required data using scripts.
-It generally involves the following steps:

 !!!
 Warning
-    As a precautionary measure, Please make sure to back up the Gluu container or LDAP Ldif before proceeding to upgrading.
+    Make sure to [backup](../operation/backup.md/) the Gluu container or LDAP Ldif before proceeding with the upgrade.

+Upgrading generally involves the following steps:

 * Install new version
 * Export the data from your current version